2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             caption="The [hackweek site](https://responsible-genai.hackweek.io/), by the UW eScience Institute.
 Tutorials cover coding agents, context engineering, Model Context Protocol servers, and agent sandboxing." >}}
         In August 2026 the UW eScience Institute, NASA Earthdata, and CryoCloud ran a five-day hackweek in Seattle on using generative AI for NASA Earth data responsibly.
         Participants worked on the CryoCloud hub, where the CryoCloud team [built an image](https://github.com/CryoInTheCloud/image-cryo-python-AI) with a Jupyter AI pre-release and [a coding agent](https://github.com/2i2c-org/infrastructure/pull/8905) that runs against [open-weight models hosted by the NSF National Research Platform](https://nrp.ai/llms/).
-        *Note: this is early work and communities are still learning the best ways to responsibly incorporate GenAI in their hubs!*
+        This is early work, and communities are still learning how to incorporate generative AI in their hubs responsibly.
         {{< /hub-example >}}

         {{< hub-example id="share" community="Project Pythia" url="https://projectpythia.org/"